Skip to Content

 Read on to get those violets growing!

-1. Epsom Salts = Big, Beautiful Blooms
+1. Epsom Salts for Big, Beautiful Blooms

 Epsom salts provide plants with essential magnesium and sulfur – two minerals needed to produce beautiful blooms and healthy foliage.

 Mix one and a half teaspoons of Epsom salts in a quart of tepid water and swirl to dissolve.
 Water your African violets (below the leaves) with this solution once a month.
 Your plants will thank you with beautiful blooms.
+In fact, you can do this right in your sink.

 Read Next: 20 Ways Epsom Salt Helps Your Plants & Garden